-We are very proud of our reputation for academic excellence and student achievement.
-That reputation has been built by our dedicated and professional faculty, exceptionally talented students, involved families, and a supportive community.
-Our goal at Gull Lake is to challenge all students to strive for educational excellence as we seek to "Graduate Leaders."
+We are very proud of our reputation for academic excellence and student achievement at Ryan Intermediate.
+That reputation has been built by our dedicated and professional staff, talented students, involved parents, and supportive community.
+Our goal at Gull Lake Schools is to challenge all students to strive for educational excellence as we seek to "Graduate Leaders."

-The student handbook has been prepared to provide you with the policies and procedures of Kellogg Elementary.
+The student handbook has been prepared to provide you with the policies and procedures of Ryan Intermediate School.
 Every policy and procedure have been developed to assist in a safe and orderly educational environment for all students.
 The handbook encourages all students to take responsibility for their actions and to respect and value the rights of others.
-It is important that all families review this important document with their student and discuss the purpose of school and why education is vital to their future.
+It is important that all parents review this important document with their student and discuss the purpose of school and why education is vital to their future.